Heirophant/tls-reverse-proxy-/README.md

 ## Assignment 3 - Reverse TLS Proxy

+> [!CAUTION]
+> HTTPS Server would have to be configured (I used apache) and you would have to configure cgi-bin thing for uploading.

 ### Description
 In this assignment we had to implement a TLS reverse proxy for a server using OpenSSL and PAM libraries.